 CBM builds the skills of people with disabilities to bring their perspectives when advocating for change.
-Inclusion in community organisations and government is strengthened by changing attitudes, advising on inclusive practises and policies and ensuring that champions are supported.
+Inclusion in community organisations and government is strengthened by changing attitudes, advising on inclusive practises and policies, and ensuring that champions are supported.

 Removing barriers that limit access to services

 Unnecessary barriers mean that the poorest and people with disabilities are systematically excluded from services.
-Our focus on changing outcomes for people with disabilities.
+Our focus is on changing outcomes for people with disabilities.
 By working in the poorest communities and enabling access to health services, preventable impairments like these are reduced.

 Promoting good practices

 Our work develops approaches for prevention, early intervention and treatment.
 Together, these help to promote systemic change and enable better access to truly inclusive education for the next generation of children with disabilities.

 Agreements can be established with governments to strengthen the quality and inclusion of their existing health or education approaches.
 CBM invests in reducing barriers and the development of fairer services that can meet everyone’s needs — so that no one is left behind.